Mental Health Professionals call for Trump to be removed from office

 “I’ve worked with some of the most dangerous people our society produces, directing mental health programs in prisons.
 I’ve worked with murderers and rapists.
 I can recognize dangerousness from a mile away,” said James Gilligan, a psychiatrist and professor at New York University.
 “You don’t have to be an expert on dangerousness or spend fifty years studying it like I have in order to know how dangerous this man is.”

-Dr. John Gartner started an online petition encouraging other mental health professionals to speak up and declare they believe Preisdent Trump is mentally ill.
+Dr. John Gartner, who spoke at the event, started an online petition encouraging other mental health professionals to speak up and declare they believe Preisdent Trump is mentally ill.
 So far, the petition has more than 40-thousand signatures.

 “We do believe that Donald Trump’s mental illness is putting the entire country, and indeed the entire world, in danger,” said Dr. Gartner.
 “As health professionals we have an ethical duty to warn the public about that danger.”